Frankincense: Description

 Recent studies indicate that frankincense tree populations are declining, partly from overexploitation.
 Heavily tapped trees produce seeds that germinate at only 16% while seeds of trees that had not been tapped germinate at more than 80%.
 In addition, burning, grazing, and attacks by the longhorn beetle have reduced the tree population.
-Conversion (clearing) of frankincense woodlands to agriculture is also a major threat.
+Clearing of frankincense woodlands for conversion to agriculture is also a major threat.

 Chemical composition

 These are some of the chemical compounds present in frankincense: